Home Owners, Landlords, and Renters

 Let your grass grow longer.
 Maintain grass height at about three to four inches and raise your mower blade to cut off no more than 1/3 of the grass blade.

 We recycle materials, why not recycle water?
-Use non-contaminated excess water from cooking or humidifiers to water plants and gardens.
-Rain barrels are a resourceful tool to collect runoff water from your home.
-Add rain barrels to collect water from your home Click for an online tutorial on how to make a rain barrel.
+Use non-contaminated excess water from cooking or dehumidifiers to water plants and gardens.
+Install rain barrels to collect water from rooftops to water your lawn and garden.
+An inch of rain falling on a 1,000 square foot roof will contribute about 600 gallons of water.
+Click for an online tutorial on how to make a rain barrel.

 Nuzzle your nozzle